Author, The Dvorak Keyboard and This is True

 Certainly, people are using it.
 How many?
 Who knows — unlike typewriters, which needed precision mechanical work to convert them, computers are by their nature programmable, and it’s a cinch to convert them to Dvorak.
 So how many people have actually done it?
 The only way to really find out is to do an expensive controlled survey, and no one is rushing forth with the money to fund such a study.

 To learn more about the Dvorak layout, we recommend two levels of information.
-Freelance Communications is the exclusive distributor of Typewriting Behavior, Dr. Dvorak’s 546-page book on the keyboard’s research and design — it’s a classic!
+Browse through our Dvorak Research Materials linked below for what you want to know.
+For the ultimate in design reference, Freelance Communications is the exclusive distributor of Typewriting Behavior, Dr. Dvorak’s 546-page book on the keyboard’s research and design — it’s a classic!
 The book was printed in 1936, and there will never be any more.